jacob-r-g/test_repo/README.md

 # test_repo
-for testing issue with rtfs protected file names
+for testing issue with ntfs protected file names